DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Yoga starter kits are packages that typically include all the essentials you need to get started.
+A yoga starter kit for beginners is a package that typically include all the essentials you need to get started.
 Are you curious about trying yoga but don’t want to invest a huge amount of money just yet?
-Are you short on cash and need something affordable to keep your practice going?
+Or are you short on cash and need something affordable to keep your practice going?
 In either case, we have suggestions!

-As previously noted, we generally don’t recommend most of the ultra-cheap yoga starter kits on Amazon.
-Look at it this way: A high-quality yoga mat alone costs about $60, so if you’re getting a yoga mat, plus a block, ball, etc, for only $25, what sort of quality can you expect?
-Probably not very good.
+We generally don’t recommend most of the ultra-cheap yoga starter kits on Amazon.
+Look at it this way: A high-quality yoga mat alone costs about $60, so if you’re getting a yoga mat, plus a block, ball, and case for only $25, what sort of quality can you expect?
+Probably not very good!

 That said, there are a few cheap starter sets that are acceptable for someone just beginning their yoga journey.
 Perhaps someone who isn’t ready to invest a ton of money, but wants to try out the practice to see if it meets their needs.
 Or someone just getting back into yoga after years away.